mansam/fossbox/content/fortnight-day-75.md

 Author: fortnight
 Tags: legacy, foss@rit
 Category: legacy
-Summary: ##  Threebean and Fornight in the caves of Sugar ...
+Summary: ##  Threebean and Fornight in the caves of Sugar  Maybe it was because I had just read [this article](http://seriouslyforreal.com/seriously-for-real/heracleion-photos- lost-egyptian-city-revealed-after-1200-years-under-sea/), but I felt like I was doing Archaeology.
+It turns out that although the Sugar desktop environment download was all in the package I downloaded, it was in a several different folders haphazardly mixed with all other python programs installed on my "box."
+Veteran Python coder ...

 ##  Threebean and Fornight in the caves of Sugar